gajus/database-types/README.md

 ```

-This generates file containing Flow type declartions in the following format:
+This generates file containing Flow type declarations in the following format:

 ```js
 export type ReservationSeatRecordType = {|